top of page

 What's more, this look was carried straight across Hungary's editions of The Book of Dust:

-The one thing that's a shame is that it looks like the same artist wasn't able to return for The Secret Commonwealth, meaning it has a slightly different look which is particularly felt in the way the sky area is handled.
+The one thing that's a shame is that it looks like the same artist wasn't able to return for The Secret Commonwealth, meaning it has a slightly different look which is particularly felt in the much less fine work on the textures.

 Croatia